ianfoster/bdbag/examples/bagofbags/README.md

 * Uses `minid_client_api.get_entities` to fetch metadata about each sub-bag
 * Uses `bdbag_api.make_bag` to create the new bag containing references to the sub-bags
-* Uses several `bdbag_ro` functions to create the Research Object describing the new bag It also creates a `README` file containing a list of sub-bag titles.
+* Uses several `bdbag_ro` functions to create the Research Object describing the new bag

-If you want to validate a newly created bag of bags, then the `-v` option will also:
-* Use `bdbag_api.resolve_fetch` to download the sub-bags
-* Use `bdbag_api.validate_bag` to validate the complete bag of bags
+It also creates a `README` file containing a list of sub-bag titles.

 For example, the following creates a bag called `MYBAG` containing the bags listed in the file `MYMINIDS`, with specified author name and ORCID.